David Francis (author): Life

+In the fight for freedom of expression, Francis was Vice President of PEN Center USA from 2011 through 2017.
+In 2015, Francis was selected as writer representative of PEN Center to the 81st PEN International Congress in Quebec City.
+In 2019, Francis was selected as PEN America's writer representative for the 85th PEN Congress in Manila where he was elected to the Board of Trustees of PEN International.
+He also serves as Chair of the Los Angeles Committee of PEN America.

+In 2021, Francis married singer-songwriter, painter and optician, Myron Moss.
+In 2023, they were awarded a joint arts residency at the Cité internationale des arts in Paris.
+The couple spends part of each year at Tooradin Estate in southern Australia where Francis coaches showjumping, pursues equine therapies, edits manuscripts and continues to write novels, short stories and essays.
+In 2024 Francis was selected as a member of Equestrian Australia’s National Coaching Committee and recently completed his fourth novel, Trick Season.

 Novels and literary career

 Francis started writing fiction in 1996.
 His first novel, Agapanthus Tango, tells the story of the travels of a 12-year-old boy, named Day, when he sets out on his horse after his mother dies.
 Agapanthus Tango was first published by HarperCollins/Fourth Estate in the United Kingdom and then by HarperCollins in Australia.
 Since then, it has been translated, and re-published, in Germany (2002), Italy (2002), Holland (2002) and France (2004).
 In 2005 it was published in the United States with the new title, The Great Inland Sea, by MacAdam/Cage.
 In 2006, the French company, Serena Films, purchased the film rights for the novel.

-Writing for The Washington Post, Jeff Turrentine described The Great Inland Sea as "a bowl of ripe cherries: graceful and unaffected…we should be grateful for stories of this scale, crafted by writers of this skill".
+Writing for The Washington Post, Jeff Turrentine described The Great Inland Sea as "a bowl of ripe cherries: graceful and unaffected...we should be grateful for stories of this scale, crafted by writers of this skill".
 The San Francisco Chronicle featured The Great Inland Sea as an "Editor's recommendation", writing: "David Francis may not be a poet, but he sure writes like one.
 His prose is lean but dreamy, full of sensual detail [...]
 It's all done with skill and elegance."